-From this fresh perspective was born the central mission to which the Foundation dedicated 43 years of research, education, information sharing, technical expertise, and capacity building.
+From this fresh perspective was born the central mission to which the Foundation dedicated 44 years of research, education, information sharing, technical expertise, and capacity building:

 Island Resources Foundation envisioned a world where island systems are not miniature microcosms of continental areas, but rather where it is recognized that a failure to understand the differences between insular and continental systems has unanticipated and too often undesirable consequences for islanders.

-Specialized skill areas shaped IRF’s 43 years of research, planning, and conservation work:
+Specialized skill areas shaped IRF’s more than four decades of research, planning, and conservation work.
+These included:

-- An established track record of sound environmental impact assessments and erosion and sediment controls within a small-island context; and
+- An established track record of providing sound environmental impact assessments and erosion-and-sediment-control applications within a small-island context.

 - An unusual capacity to assess, interpret and assemble complex scientific information in accessible formats useful for island decision-makers.

-Some of the Foundation’s unique achievements during the last 44 years include:
+Some of the Foundation’s unique achievements during its 44-year history include:

 - The first ecological guidelines for island development (1973).